SreshtaC/Bidding-Application/README.md

 # Bidding-Application

-Bidding-Application is a web-based platform for creating and participating in auctions.
+This online bidding-application is a web-based platform for creating and participating in auctions.
 Users can create auctions, place bids on items, and view auction details.
 The application consists of a React.js front end and a Node.js back end using Express.

 ### Features